 Thus, we can conclude that:

-• The meat is sold in the weight of 100 grams instead of kilo;
+- Meat is sold by the weight of 100 grams instead of kilograms;

 Name of Meat in Japanese